 CSE Rule No. Subject Applicable Requirement Compliance Status Applicable Section in Annual Report 9.3.2 Disclosure in the Annual Report (a) Disclosure of Non-Recurrent Related Party Transactions If aggregate value of the Non-Recurrent Related Party Transactions exceeds 10% of the equity or 5% of the Total Assets, whichever is lower, of the Listed Entity as per the latest Audited Financial Statements, the information must be presented in the Annual Report in accordance with the prescribed format under 9.3.2 (a) of the listing rules.
 Not Applicable.
-The aggregate value of all Non-Recurrent transactions were below the threshold (b) Disclosure Recurrent Related Party Transactions If the aggregate value of the recurrent Related Party Transactions exceeds 10% of the gross revenue/ income (or equivalent term in the Income Statement and in the case of group entity consolidated revenue) as per the latest Audited Financial Statements, the Listed entity must disclose the aggregate value of Recurrent Related Party Transactions entered into during the financial year in the Annual Report in accordance with the prescribed format under 9.3.2 of the listing rules.
-Not Applicable.
-The aggregate value of all recurrent transactions were below the threshold. (c) Report by the Related Party Transactions Review Committee Complied.
+The aggregate value of all Non- Recurrent transactions were below the threshold (b) Disclosure Recurrent Related Party Transactions If the aggregate value of the recurrent Related Party Transactions exceeds 10% of the gross revenue/ income (or equivalent term in the Income Statement and in the case of group entity consolidated revenue) as per the latest Audited Financial Statements, the Listed entity must disclose the aggregate value of Recurrent Related Party Transactions entered into during the financial year in the Annual Report in accordance with the prescribed format under 9.3.2 of the listing rules.
+Complied.
+Note No. 22 (c) Report by the Related Party Transactions Review Committee Complied.
 Related Party Transactions Review Committee Report (d) A declaration by the Board of Directors Complied.
 Related Party Transactions Review Committee Report and Annual Report of the Board of Directors